phR0ze/fmt-rs/README.md

 only manual code formatting or build my own simple formatting tool.

 ### Background
-Of course this is highly subjective but every time I go to write something in Rust I hit run into issues with `rustfmt` that leave a bad taste in my mouth.
+Of course this is highly subjective but every time I go to write something in Rust I run into issues with `rustfmt` that leave a bad taste in my mouth.
 I can't stand it.
 I've spent countless hours trying to configure it to be reasonable. `rustfmt` isn't smart enough to format code well.
 It is strongly opinionated with an emphasis on highly vertical code which drives me crazy.